Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 This will run 4 different benchmarks, called "Linear veq", "Smart tiling", "blur1" and blur_b2 The output will be formatted and sent to stdout.

-When you run a benchmark, all/any of its instances are always run.
+Notive: when you run a benchmark, all/any of its instances are always run.

 You can also list all benchmarks in your program: